sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 * BACKSTORY

 (You can stop reading now.)

 I got involved in this whole ah4c business because of a single local PBS station that I can't pick up with my antenna.
-I started out by using the PBS app with remote emulation.
+I started out by using the PBS app with remote control emulation.
 That works, modulo the occasional loss-of-marbles, but it's fiddly at best.
 I also experimented with a different technique called VLC-bridge-PBS.
 That works really, really well, but I didn't find a way to enable closed captions.
 Sources for VLC-bridge-PBS don't seem to be available.
 In poking around, I saw that it's using a kodi plugin to handle DRM.
 That's what got me heading down the path of using kodi itself to "tune" the PBS station. kodi's rich API makes moving around the GUI pretty straightforward for most things, and that eliminates a lot of fiddliness.

 Pro tip: If you are having problems with getting kodi to remember that you always want subtitles, you are not alone.
 This thread may help you